 Social License to Operate is based on the degree to which a corporation and its activities meet expectations of the local residents, the wider society and key constituent groups.

 We are privileged visitors to some of the world's most remote and underdeveloped regions.
 We have a duty to respect, learn from and create a shared understanding with those who host us.
-Connecting with our communities is not just the right thing to do, it is fundamental to our licence to operate.
+Connecting with our

 CSR COMMITTEE